-Years of of Service Pay Out %
+Years of Service Pay Out Percentage

-<1 0% of B alance
+Less than 1 0% of Balance

-1-5 50% of Balance
+1-5 years 50% of Balance

-6+ • 100% of Balance
+6+ years 100% of Balance

 Once an employee gives notice of termination (required two weeks) or quits without two weeks' notice, any PTO scheduled prior to the termination date or taken during the final two weeks of employment will be changed to leave without pay.
 However, employees with PTO leave approved at least 60 days prior to the termination date will be allowed to take PTO leave.
 Unused PTO may not be used if an employee has been placed on suspension or administrative leave.